Infisical/infisical-node/README.md

   <p align="center">Open-source, end-to-end encrypted tool to manage secrets and configs across your team, devices, and infrastructure.</p>
 </p>

-## Note

-This Node SDK is a work in progress and will go live in the next few days!

 ## Links

 - [Official SDK docs]()